 Located in Kern County, Calif. approximately 45 miles west/northwest of Bakersfield, the Belridge Producing Complex covers an area roughly 22 miles long and 2.5 miles wide.
 The Belridge Producing Complex includes exploration and production (E&P) operations in the North and South Belridge, Lost Hills, Cymric, and McKittrick oil fields.

 Oil and gas production includes heavy oil production from the Tulare formation and light oil production from the diatomite formation.
-More than 81,700 barrels of oil equivalent per day are produced at Belridge.
+Nearly 80,000 barrels of oil equivalent per day are produced at Belridge.
 Crude oil is sold on the premises and is transported to refineries in California for processing into gasoline and other fuels.

 Many employees assigned to Belridge live in the greater Bakersfield area and are active in the community as individuals or through the company's Team Aera and Partnership A.E.R.A. programs.
 In addition, every year during the November and December holidays Belridge employees coordinate an annual "adopt a family" outreach which serves nearly 400 needy individuals.